 Investing in an Initial Public Offering (IPO) can be exciting, especially if the stock performs well on the listing day.
-But many investors have one big question: how to sell IPO shares, when is the right time to do it?
+But many investors have one big question: how to sell IPO shares, and when is the right time to do it?

 This detailed guide outlines everything you need to know about selling IPO shares, including various strategies, the ideal time to sell, and other important considerations.